-GMAT Timing Strategy: Your Ultimate Guide (Video)
+GMAT Timing Strategy: Your Ultimate Guide (2024)

 a hand about to start an analog stopwatch to represent gmat timing strategy -image by Magoosh

-This is a challenge many GMAT test-takers face, but fear not!
+If you stick to those averages, you will finish each section right on time.
+But for most test-takers, that’s easier said than done.
+Fear not!
 You can overcome this and reach your target score.
 In this post, we’ll discuss why timing is so tricky—but important—on the GMAT, some general best practices for proper time management, and specific tips for completing the quantitative and verbal sections in the allotted time.

 Table of Contents